 In 1986, Auchroisk became the first single malt to carry the ‘Singleton’ brand, though this was later abandoned when a 10 year old was released in 2001 as part of Diageo’s Flora & Fauna series.
 Today the Singleton label is attached to the spirit of Glen Ord, Glendullan and Dufftown distilleries respectively, whilst Auchroisk has slipped somewhat into obscurity.
 Official bottlings are rare but independent versions are fortunately becoming fairly commonplace.

 This latest release from the Good Spirits Co of Glasgow is a 9 year old single cask Auchroisk single malt, matured in an ex-bourbon barrel then bottled at 55.6% alcohol by volume.
 It retails at £49 a bottle with a quantity still available here at the time of review.

 Smell: Spicy… Cinnamon, Nutmeg and Pepper, Creamy Malt, Vanilla, Oatcakes, Orange, Peach and Green Apples…

 Taste: Malty with a rich Bourbon influence, Chewy Vanilla and Spicy Oak – Nutmeg, Cloves and Pepper.
 Neat the cask is dominant but with generous addition of water some fresh Grassy notes emerge with ripe Green Fruits.

-Value for Money: Any age stated cask strength bottling which can be bought for under £50 is a bargain.
-It becomes even more fascinating however when the liquid comes from a lesser known and under appreciated distillery like Auchroisk.
+Thoughts: Any age stated cask strength bottling which can be bought for under £50 is a bargain.
+It becomes even more appealing, however, when the liquid comes from a lesser known and under appreciated distillery like Auchroisk.

 For more on the Good Spirits Co...